justinpak13/PPP-Analysis-Project/README.md

  Do not change anything in the main file.
 All changes should be made in the variables file

 * variables.tf:
     * This file is where you specify the instances in the main file that use "var".
-In our case, the necessary ones are the credentials, the project id, and the region.
+In our case, the necessary ones are the project id and the region.
+The project id can be found in the main console page for your project while the region is based on your location.
     * locals: similar to constants
     * vairables:
         * generally passed during runtime